Former world champion Petter Solberg will make a one-off return to the WRC in conjunction with the Volkswagen Polo R5’s debut in Spain next month.

 Volkswagen will make its WRC comeback almost two years since leaving the championship in the wake of the diesel scandal in RallyRACC Catalunya – Rally de España on October 25-28.

-It will run two all-new Polos in a factory effort in the WRC2 class, where stablemate Skoda already competes, for Solberg and Norwegian Eric Camilli.
+It will run two all-new Polos in a factory effort in the WRC2 class, where stablemate Skoda already competes, for Solberg and Frenchman Eric Camilli.

 Solberg, the 2003 World Rally Champion, currently campaigns Polos for himself and defending champion Johan Kristoffersson under the PSRX banner in the World Rallycross Championship.